Dethcrvsh/bash-polybar-liu-schedule/README.md

     "https://cloud.timeedit.net/liu/web/schema/ria675QQY63Zn3Q5861309Z7y6Z06.ics"
 )
 ```
-To change the format, simply modify the string echoed at the end of the script
+To change the format, simply modify the string echoed at the end of the script.

 ```bash
 echo "$time | $begin-$end | $course | $teaching_type | $location"
 ```

 ### Known Bugs
-- Unwanted characters are shown if more than one location is scheduled.
+- ~~Unwanted characters are shown if more than one location is scheduled.~~
+- If more than one location is scheduled, only the first will be shown.

+### Work in Progress
+- Giving the module a minimal-mode which can be expanded by clicking on it.